 How do I find faculty office hours?

-You can apply to the EM/B program here.
+Submit an application here.
 Applications are processed on February 1 and September 15 for the following semesters.

 What do I need to do to get an internship?